 Professional coaching isn’t a new concept.
-What is new is the range of coaching available to professionals and many senior leaders often wonder about the difference between executive coaching vs. leadership coaching.
+What’s new is the range of coaching available.
+And many senior leaders wonder about the difference between executive and leadership coaching.

-The difference between these two fields can seem nuanced, yet a simple way to discern them is to differentiate management and leadership – you manage things, you lead people.
+While the difference can seem nuanced, a simple way to differentiate is to contrast management and leadership.
+You manage things, you lead people.

 What is Executive Coaching?